How a Pacemaker Prevents Bradycardia: A practical guide

 Conclusion: A Lifesaving Technology

 A pacemaker is a remarkable technological advancement that has significantly improved the lives of countless individuals suffering from bradycardia.
 By providing a reliable and effective means of maintaining a normal heart rhythm, it prevents the potentially devastating consequences of a slow heart rate.
-While the implantation procedure carries inherent risks, these are generally minor and are often outweighed by the benefits of preventing serious health complications, including heart failure and even death.
+On top of that, while the implantation procedure carries inherent risks, these are generally minor and are often outweighed by the benefits of preventing serious health complications, including heart failure and even death.
 Understanding how a pacemaker works, its implantation process, and potential complications allows for informed decision-making and promotes better patient care.
 Through continuous advancements in pacemaker technology, the future promises even more effective and personalized treatment for bradycardia and related conditions.